Jihad’s Aunt & her 8 children

 Kholoud (mother of 8)

-This fundraiser supports Kholoud, Jihad’s aunt — a mother of eight (five girls and three boys).
-Her husband was killed when their home was bombed, and his body is still beneath the rubble.
-Since then, she and her children have been living in a tent with almost nothing.
+This fundraiser supports Kholoud, Jihad’s aunt — a mother of eight.
+Her husband was killed when their home was bombed, and his body is still beneath the rubble, 2 years later.
+She and her children have been living in a tent unable to get the support they need, are cold, malnourished, and scared.
+Kholoud’s nephew Jihad, also a GivetoGaza family, requested we start a campaign for his family in order for them to get the support they need to survive.

-Her youngest is an infant who’s malnourished and sick.
-Milk and diapers are unaffordable, and the children are currently going hungry.
-Nights are the hardest — there’s no electricity, no light, it is getting cold, and they do not have enough warm blankets.
+Her youngest is 3 who’s malnourished and sick. and the children are currently going hungry.
+Nights are the hardest — there’s no electricity, no light, it is cold, and they do not have enough warm blankets.
 For the past two years the bombing has terrified them, and the sound of the planes and tanks makes them feel extremely panicked.
 They do not feel safe.

 Kholoud’s foot is injured, and one of her sons has a stomach wound that needs treatment.
 She has no income and no way to buy food or medicine.

-All donations go directly to Kholoud to cover milk, diapers, food, medicine, and other essentials to help keep her family alive after all that has been taken from her.
+All donations go directly to Kholoud to cover hygiene supplies, food, medicine, and other essentials to help keep her family alive after all that has been taken from her.
+That would cost at least $1000 a month just for her family of 9.
+But they get almost NO DONATIONS at this time.

 Amira & Family